topbitdu/unidom-party/ROADMAP.md

 ## v0.2
 1. Improve the Party Relation model to include the Model Extension concern
-2. Improved the Person model to include the Model Extension concern
+2. Improve the Person model to include the Model Extension concern
 3. Improved the Shop model to include the Model Extension concern

 ## v0.3